benjystanton/benjystanton.github.io/_posts/2018-05-18-weeknotes-series-01-episode-03.md

 The key takeaways were:

-- service design tools are easy to pick-up
+- service design tools are easy to pick-up (like this one: [service walkthroughs](https://twitter.com/benjystanton/status/997486239451316225))
 - you don't have to be an expert to start doing it
 - service design helps you to ask 'why?'
 - service design helps us to rephrase problem statements so we're meeting user needs